Applications for a our 2023 accelerator are closed. Make sure you're on our mailing list to get notified before the next accelerator!

-The 6-8 selected fellows will have the opportunity to pitch their pilots to an elite group of studios, productions companies and producers.
-These pitches will happen in the beginning of October over Zoom.
+The 6-8 selected fellows will have the opportunity to pitch their pilots to an elite group of studios, production companies and producers.
+These pitches will happen in April over Zoom.

 Who is judging the submissions

-Semifinalists' pilots will be read by an incredible group of judges, including showrunners and TV writers.
+Semi-finalists' pilots will be read by an incredible group of judges, including showrunners, executive producers, series creators and TV writers.
 This panel of judges will help us select the finalists, who will then go through a virtual interview before the 6-8 fellows are selected.
 Even if you are not selected as a fellow, there is still a chance you might be contacted if one of these judges likes your script enough to interview or refer you for a writing position.

-Nicole Mirante-Matthews is a producer and writer, known for co-ep of The Walking Dead, co-ep of Luke Cage, supervising producer of NCIS, and writer for Law & Order: Criminal Intent.
-She began her career as a TV news reporter, graduating from the Edward R. Murrow School of Communication at Washington State University in Pullman, Washington, USA.
+Nicole Mirante-Matthews is a producer and writer, currently in development on a new series for Apple TV.
+Nicole is also known for co-ep of The Walking Dead, co-ep of Luke Cage, supervising producer of NCIS, and writer for Law & Order: Criminal Intent.
+She began her career as a TV news reporter, graduating from the Edward R. Murrow School of communication at Washington State University in Pullman, Washington, USA.

 Writer/director Leigh Davenport is the creator of "Run The World" on Starz.
 She wrote the screenplay for the upcoming Netflix film “The Perfect Find” starring Gabrielle Union and the screenplay for Lifetime’s Wendy Williams biopic.
 Davenport is the former editorial director of HelloBeautiful.com.
 Over the last decade, Davenport has worked in entertainment media in various capacities including writing for The Black Girls Rock!
 Awards and in unscripted production at BET, TV ONE and VH1.

-The virtual accelerator runs from Sept.
-16 to Oct 8, 2021.
-The 6-8 fellows who are accepted into this program will spend several weeks polishing their pilots and pitches through sessions with guest speakers and peer review before a week of pitching to studio executives and production companies.
+The virtual accelerator runs from late March through mid-April.
+The 6-8 fellows who are accepted into this program will spend several weeks polishing their pitches through sessions with guest speakers and peer review before a week of pitching to studio executives and production companies.
 All sessions and pitches will take place through Zoom.